samuelorji/scala/topics/collections/lists.md

 There is only one `Nil` instance.
-While we can create an empty list of `String`s or an empty list of `Int`s, as there is nothing in either of those lists, the element type is not relevant, and the lists are not only indistinguishable, but literally the same value, so every `List` in Scala will share a tiny part of its tail.
-`Nil` is necessary in Scala to terminate every list; without it, every list would have to provide a link to another `List` instance as its tail, which could only carry on infinitely.
+While we can create an empty list of `String`s or an empty list of `Int`s, as there is nothing in either of those lists, the element type is not relevant, and the lists are not only indistinguishable, but literally the same value, stored at the same location in memory, so every `List` in Scala will share a tiny part of its tail.
+And `Nil` is necessary in Scala to terminate every list; without it, every list would have to provide a link to another `List` instance as its tail, which could only carry on infinitely.

 Diagrammatically, a `List` looks like this,
 ![Singly-linked list](/api/content/contentImages/singly-linked.svg)